ketanhwr/blog/_posts/2016-06-28-sublime-text-competitive-programming.markdown

 summary:    Custom C++ Build System for Sublime Text users to compile and run directly in the editor itself.
 categories: competitive sublimetext
 ---
-_Update: Added details for Windows users as well._
+_Update: Fixed details for Windows users._

 [Sublime Text](https://www.sublimetext.com/) is one of the most popular text editor these days.
 Its shortcuts, user interface, plugins and themes are responsible for its incredible popularity among programmers.